2015 Metro Stars Coaching Staff

 You will not find a more professional coach in the state of Minnesota than Steve Reiter.

-Ellen will be head coach of the Metro Stars Black team in 2014.
+Ellen will be head coach of the Metro Stars 14U team in 2015.
 Coach Wiese joined the Metro Stars coaching staff in the spring of 2008 and has been coaching AAU basketball since 2001.
 She has guided each of her Metro Stars teams to the MN AAU State Championship game.
 In 2011 her 13U Black squad won the Classic Bracket at the 13U AAU National Tourney in Orlando, FL.

 Coach Wiese is the Varsity Girls' Basketball Coach at Orono High School.
 Previously she was the Assistant Varsity coach and Junior Varsity Coach at Maple Grove High School.
 She is an attorney with her own family law practice.

-Jamie (Broback) Waldo will be the head coach of the Metro Stars 13U Black team in 2013.
-Jamie started her Metro Stars career as a player for the 14U in 2000.
+Jamie (Broback) Waldo will be the head coach of the Metro Stars 13U team in 2015.
+Jamie started her Metro Stars career as a player for the 14U in 1999.
 As a player she was a part of many successful teams that placed high at some of the biggest national tournaments.
 Some of these include: 5th place at the End of the Oregon Trail, 3rd place at Nationals in Las Vegas and 1st place in the Nike Tournament in Chicago.
 This will be Jamie’s 2nd year as a head coach for Metro Stars.
 Prior to being a head coach she was an assistant for 3 years with various Metro Stars teams.